Tim Key

-Timothy David Key (born September 1976) is an English poet, comedian, actor, screenwriter and radio personality.
-He is best known for playing Alan Partridge's sidekick Simon in Mid Morning Matters, Alpha Papa, and This Time, as well as his work as a member of the comedy group Cowards and his extensive list of performances at the Edinburgh Fringe Festival.
+Timothy Key (born 2 September 1976) is an English poet, comedian, actor and screenwriter.
+He has performed at the Edinburgh Festival Fringe, both as a solo act and as part of the comedy group Cowards, and plays Sidekick Simon in various Alan Partridge film and television projects.
 In 2009, he won the Edinburgh Comedy Award and was nominated for the Malcolm Hardee Award for Comic Originality.

 Early life

-Timothy David Key was born on 10 September 1976, in Cambridgeshire.
-He was educated in the intertwined villages of Histon and Impington before moving on to Hills Road Sixth Form College in Cambridge and then the University of Sheffield, where he studied Russian.
+Key was born on 2 September 1976, in Cambridge.
+He grew up in Impington, Cambridgeshire, and was educated at Impington Village College before moving on to Hills Road Sixth Form College in Cambridge and then the University of Sheffield, where he studied Russian.
 Following graduation, he returned to Cambridge and joined the Cambridge Footlights, despite not being a student of Cambridge University.
 There he met Tom Basden, Stefan Golaszewski, and Lloyd Woolf, with whom he formed the sketch group Cowards.

 Career

 Stage

 Key's first appearance with the Footlights was in the stage production Far Too Happy in 2001.
 The cast, which included Mark Watson and Sophie Winkleman, took the show to the Edinburgh Festival Fringe and were nominated for the Edinburgh Comedy Award for Best Newcomer.
 Key has regularly attended Edinburgh ever since, performing in solo shows and collaborations.

 In 2009, Key's solo poetry show The Slutcracker won the Edinburgh Comedy Award and was nominated for the Malcolm Hardee Award for Comic Originality.
 He took the show to the Melbourne International Comedy Festival the following year.

 Key co-starred in Daniel Kitson's play Tree when it premiered in September 2013 at the Royal Exchange, Manchester.
 The play then transferred to The Old Vic in 2015.
 He appeared alongside Paul Ritter and Rufus Sewell in Yasmina Reza's Art at The Old Vic, directed by Matthew Warchus, from December 2016 to February 2017.

 Key's comedy show Megadate toured from 2017 to 2018.
 Like The Slutcracker, it featured Key reading "deliberately bad" poetry interspersed with black-and-white films.

+In 2023, Key toured his sell-out show Mulberry around the UK and Ireland, as well as a run at the SoHo Playhouse in New York City.
+The theme of the show was Key's experience of the COVID-19 lockdowns in Britain.

 Radio

 Key has regularly been heard on BBC Radio 4 since 2006, when the station commissioned All Bar Luke, a series based on his earlier stage show Luke & Stella.
 It aired from 2006 to 2008, with a Christmas special in 2009.
 Key's prior radio projects included Cowards and Mark Watson Makes the World Substantially Better.

 In 2010, Key was heard as Duncan in the radio sitcom Party, created by Tom Basden and based on the stage show of the same name.
 In 2012, he reunited with Basden for Tim Key's Late Night Poetry Programme, a series that features Key reading poetry and Basden providing musical accompaniment, intercut with dialogue between the two.
-Five series of the show have been broadcast as of 2020.
+Six series of the show have been broadcast as of 2024.